mdzaid31/football/README.md

  3) Ensure that your code follows the project's coding standards and conventions.

 ## License
-This project is licensed under the Academic Free License v3.0 (AFL-3.0)
+This project is licensed under the MIT License.
+See the License.md file for details.